pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_access-manager.md

 `
 ```

-Grant an authorized client different levels of access to various resources and read access to channels using RegEx in a single call - spaces & users (deprecated)
+##### Grant an authorized client different levels of access to various resources and read access to channels using RegEx in a single call - spaces & users (deprecated)
-- Grants my-authorized-userId:
+- my-authorized-userId:
-  - Read: space-a and userId-c
+  - Read: space-a and userId-c.
-  - Read/Write: space-b, space-c, space-d; Get/Update: userId-d
+  - Read/Write: space-b, space-c, space-d; Get/Update: userId-d.
-  - Read: spaces matching ^space-[A-Za-z0-9]$
+  - Read: all spaces matching ^space-[A-Za-z0-9]$.
 ```
 `1try {
 2    const token = await pubnub.grantToken({